Update, October 22, 2020: This list was updated to include an honorable mentions section for products that didn’t quite

-If you own a Samsung Galaxy S20 smartphone, the Samsung Galaxy Buds Plus are your best wireless audio option.
-They don’t support aptX but support AAC and the scalable Samsung codec, which works well with the Samsung Galaxy S10e.
+If you own a Samsung Galaxy S20 smartphone, the Samsung Galaxy Buds Live are among the best AirPods alternatives for Android.
+The open-type fit is philosophically similar to the AirPods, but unlike other brands, Samsung didn’t copy Apple’s stemmed design.
+Instead, it went with bean-shaped buds and these actually stay in your ears, or at least they did mine.
+They don’t support aptX but support AAC and the scalable Samsung codec, which works well with Samsung Galaxy smartphones.
 It efficiently negotiates bitrate and connection quality.
 Additionally, if you have a Samsung Galaxy S10 device or later, you may wirelessly charge the earbuds from anywhere.

 These use Bluetooth 5.0 firmware to maintain a 10-meter connectivity range.
-The earbuds feature a triple-microphone array which works really well, and is a big improvement over the original Galaxy Buds.
+The earbuds feature a very good microphone system, which is an improvement over the Galaxy Buds Plus.
 Unlike the AirPods, these do have an official IP rating of IPX2, meaning they can endure minimal water contact.
-Battery life is solid and provides 11.73 hours of playback on a single charge; three minutes of quick charging affords one hour of listening.
-These are all-around great earbuds.
+Battery life is average and the buds provide just over five hours of playback on a single charge; five minutes of quick charging affords one hour of listening.

 3. Sony WF-1000XM3